The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 Marriott Bonvoy Business® American Express Card

-The Marriott Bonvoy Business® American Express® Card also offers an annual free night certificate for properties that can be booked for 35,000 Bonvoy points each night.
-This benefit starts in your second year after you renew your card.
+The *Bonvoy Business* also offers an annual free night certificate for properties that can be booked for up to 35,000 Bonvoy points each night.
+This benefit starts in your second year, after renewing your card.

 But again, you'll be able to apply up to 15,000 additional Bonvoy points to this free night certificate that allows you to book a property costing up to 50,000 points each night.